NASA’s Wide-Field Infrared Survey Explorer: Asteroid Hunters Spot Two Comets, Near-Earth Objects

 — richard george (@richard84george) December 13, 2016

-Here is what NASA knows about the routes the recently-discovered comets could take.
+Here is what NASA knows about the routes the recently discovered comets could take.
 As for 2016 WF9, it will fly by Earth on or about Feb.
 25, 2017, at a distance of some 32 million miles.

 Experts say 2016 WF9 will approach Earth’s orbit on Feb.
 25, 2017.
 At a distance of nearly 32 million miles (51 million km) from our planet, this encounter will not bring it particularly close.